mattburrell/simple-chrome-extension-esbuild/README.md

 # Simple Chrome Extension Using TypeScript, React and esbuild

-Demo repo showing how to create a Chrome Extension using TypeScript, React and esbuild
+Demo repo showing how to create a Chrome Extension using TypeScript, React and esbuild.
+Supports CSS modules.

 ## Dependencies